 To better understand the performance difference, we visualize the region-of-interest (ROI) in different methods.
 Fig. \ref{skinattention} shows the original frame, ground truth, preprocessing results of traditional method, and attention weights of intermediate steps in rPPGNet.

-The ground truth is generated using POS method and ground truth signal with the definition of SNR mentioned in Section III.E.
-Since the traditional method can accurately depict the real distribution of the rPPG signal on the face.
-We can see from the original frame and ground truth that the brighter the region of face, the higher the SNR of the rPPG signal.
+The POS method is selected as producing the ground truth map with the definition of SNR mentioned in Section III.E.
+Since the traditional method can accurately depict the actual distribution of the rPPG signal on the face.
+We can see from the original frame and ground truth that the brighter the region of the face, the higher the SNR of the rPPG signal.
 The varying light intensity changes the distribution of rPPG signal, which echoes the findings in \cite{wangAlgorithmicPrinciplesRemote2016} and \cite{wangRobustAutomaticRemote2017}.

-However, the attention weights learned in deep learning methods demonstrates that the neural network focuses on background and skin area that are irrelevant to light.
+However, the attention weights learned by deep learning methods demonstrate that the neural network focuses on background and skin area that is irrelevant to light.
 One possibility is that there is a domain gap between the training data (UBFC-rPPG dataset) and test data (BH-rPPG dataset).
 Because the skin tone and good lighting conditions in the training set of UBFC-rPPG is different from the test set of BH-rPPG.
 Lee \etal{}\cite{lee2020meta} proposed a meta-learning framework to update model weight, which may help model to adapt to different application situations.
 In addition, the skin branch in rPPGNet is a series of learnable weights optimized as the ground truth of binary skin mask which is generated by \cite{taylor2014adaptive}.
 When the lighting intensity, skin tone or environment changes, it is natural for the skin branch to produce the incorrect skin mask.
 We believe that finding the ROI branch is significant to deep learning-based rPPG task.
 While the varying lighting conditions have significant effect on the performance of deep learning-based methods.

 In contrast to deep learning-based rPPG, traditional methods detect skin regions in the preprocessing steps which has been visualized in traditional columns of Fig.\ref{skinattention}.
 Although the lighting intensity distribution on face is uneven, the skin detection algorithm successfully locates the correct skin area that contains rPPG signal induced by cardiac activity.
 This may explain why traditional approaches perform better than deep learning-based methods under different illuminations.
 Furthermore, the average pooling for whole region can retrieve the information for brighter regions that contains more rPPG signal and smooth the darker regions where contribute less to rPPG.
 Additionally, due to the spatial redundancy of rPPG\cite{wangExploitingSpatialRedundancy2014}, some studies partition the face into distinct grids allows that each grid for different grids may be beneficial under varying lighting conditions.